-Location: Options > Advanced > Backup protection
+Location: Backup dashboard > Options > Advanced > Backup protection

 This topic is applicable to local and network backups.
 For information about protecting cloud backups, refer to Online backup protection (p.
-65).
+56).

-A backup file can be password-protected.
-By default, there is no password protection for backups.
+By default, there is no password protection for backups, but you can configure passwords to protect your backup files.

-You cannot change the backup protection option for a pre-existing backup.
+You cannot change the backup protection option for an existing backup.